tzano/fountain/README.md

 # Fountain

-Fountain is a natural language data generation tool that helps developers create domain specific chatbot training datasets.
+Fountain is a natural language data augmentation tool that helps developers create and expand domain specific chatbot training datasets for machine learning algorithms.

 # Overview.